 Recovering Damages for Auto Accidents in South Florida

 There are two main types of damages victims of car wrecks may be entitled to, compensatory and punitive.
 Compensatory damages, also known as monetary damages, are the most common form of damages in a personal injury claim.

 - Emotional duress

 Punitive damages are rare in auto accident cases, but may be available if the vehicle manufacturer is to blame.
 These types of damages are awarded to punish the at-fault party for outrageous negligence or illegal activities that led to the crash.

 Florida Statute of Limitations

 Under Florida Law, auto accident victims have four years from the date of the accident to file a personal injury claim.
 If you believe you may be entitled to file a claim, time is of the essence.
-Contact South Florida car accident lawyer Justin Weinstein to schedule a consultation and discuss the details of your claim.Contact us online now or call 954-845-0505.
+Contact a trusted South Florida car accident lawyer at Weinstein Legal to schedule a consultation and discuss the details of your claim.Contact us online now or call 954-845-0505.